outofforest/build/README.md

 ## First compilation

 This build system is written in pure go so you have to compile it using `go build` before first usage.
-Then you may commit this into your repo like you would normally do with your Makefile.
+You may write little bash wrapper which compiles `build` if binary doesn't exist or do it manually once and commit to your repo (not recommended).

 Taking this into consideration one of the commands available in this executable should be responsible for compiling `build` itself so you don't need to use `go build`